balez/lambda-coinduction/README.md

 generality: `Causal` works on types of kind `*`, `CausalParam` works on types of kind `* -> *` and `CausalCategoricalPolymorphism` works on types of any kind.

+`ModularDatatypes`
+generalises the central mechanism of `Causal`, thus illustrating a new way to write modular datatypes a la carte, different from Swierstra's idea.

+`ModularDatatypes.Existential` is a first version with some limitations that the second version `ModularDatatypes.Subtyping` addresses.